THE HEART OF THE CHRISTIAN ERROR

 Now let us take a look at a few of the verses in the New Testament that tell of the need to be worthy of Christ and His Kingdom.

-Anyone who loves his father or mother more than me is not worthy of me; anyone who loves his son or daughter more than me is not worthy of me; And anyone who does not take his cross and follow me is not worthy of me.
+Anyone who loves his father or mother more than me is not worthy of me; anyone who loves his son or daughter more than me is not worthy of me; and anyone who does not take his cross and follow me is not worthy of me.
 (Matthew 10:37,38)

 Now, what would the Christian response be to the passage above?
 He or she might answer in one of the following ways:

-It does not matter if we are worthy of Christ just as long as we are saved.
+- It does not matter if we are worthy of Christ just as long as we are saved.

-This saying was spoken prior to Christ’s resurrection.
-None of His statements in the four Gospel accounts apply to us because now we are saved by grace.
-There are some who take this position, but then they select favorite passages from the Gospels as being relevant today.
+There are some who believe the last item above, but then they select favorite passages from the Gospels as being relevant today.
 A good example of the selected passages is, “You must be born again.”
 Of course they corrupt even this statement by saying you must be born again to be saved and go to Heaven.

 Actually, being born again has to do with the moral transformation that is necessary if we are to see or enter the Kingdom of God.
-The Apostles, according to the Book of Acts, did not preach being born again as the way to be saved and go to Heaven.
+The apostles, according to the book of Acts, did not preach being born again as the way to be saved and go to Heaven.

 It appears that few Christian scholars would agree that being born again refers to moral transformation, because this would mean living in the Kingdom of God means living in righteous behavior.
 The Christian teachers would not accept such an interpretation because their stance is that our moral behavior cannot possibly affect the sovereign work of God in saving us.

-How long will this misunderstanding continue?
+How long will this error continue?

 But those who are considered worthy of taking part in that age and in the resurrection from the dead will neither marry nor be given in marriage, (Luke 20:35)

-How are we considered worthy unless it is by taking up our cross and following Christ, and by keeping all of the other commandments of Christ and His Apostles?
+How are we considered worthy unless it is by taking up our cross and following Christ, and by keeping all of the other commandments of Christ and His apostles?
 We can keep the New Testament commandments if we will turn away from sin and keep going to God’s Throne for help in our time of need.

 I ask you to receive her in the Lord in a way worthy of the saints and to give her any help she may need from you, for she has been a great help to many people, including me.
 (Romans 16:2)

 We can tell from the above verse that there is conduct described as “worthy of the saints.”
-As I said previously, all of us have a basic understanding of behavior that is worthy of saints of God.
-We need to grab hold of our basic understanding before it is destroyed by religious formulas.
+As I said previously, all of us have a basic knowledge of behavior that is worthy of saints of God.
+We need to grab hold of our basic knowledge before it is destroyed by religious formulas.
+Unsaved people would know what is meant by behavior that is worthy of saints of God!

 Christian believers may be the only people in the world who are not clear as to what constitutes worthy behavior.